Timothy-Gonzalez/timothys-tips/cs461/mp-netsec/README.md

   Notably, **this includes the resources on the MP handout!** Generally, **you should know**:
   - What the layers of the internet and how do they depend on each other?
   - What is TCP?
 What is TLS?
+  - What is a MITM attack?
+What is ARP?
+What is ARP Spoofing?
   - What is Wireshark?
 How do you use it?
   - What is tcpdump?
 How do you use it?
   - What is dig & curl?
 How do you use them?